bwssytems/ha-bridge/README.md

 # ha-bridge
 Emulates Philips Hue api to other home automation gateways such as an Amazon Echo.
 The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
 This bridge can control most devices that have a distinct API.

 In the cases of systems that require authorization and/or have API's that cannot be handled in the current method, a module may need to be built.
 The Harmony Hub is such a module and so is the Nest module.
-The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge, Nest and the ability to proxy all of your real HUE bridges behind this bridge.
+The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge, Nest and the ability to proxy all of your real Hue bridges behind this bridge.

 Alternatively the Bridge supports custom calls as well using http/https/udp and tcp such as the LimitlessLED/MiLight bulbs using the UDP protocol.
 Binary data is supported with UDP/TCP.

+This bridge was built to help put the Internet of Things together.
 ## Build
 To customize and build it yourself, build a new jar with maven: